nasa/cumulus-circleci-image/README.md

     $ docker run -it -e ON_AWS=true -p 20:20 -p 21:21 -p 47400-47470:47400-47470 -p 3030:3030 cumuluss/circleci:node-8.11 start

+In the above example the test-data is loaded from the latest version of @cumulus/test-data package on npm.

+If you need to load test-data other than the ones published to npm make sure to set `TEST_DATA_S3_PATH` and point to the location of test files.
+For example:

+    $ docker run -it -e ON_AWS=true -e TEST_DATA_S3_PATH=s3://cumulus-data-shared/@cumulus/test-data/ -p 20:20 -p 21:21 -p 47400-47470:47400-47470 -p 3030:3030 cumuluss/circleci:node-8.11 start

 ## Credit

 - [Bogem FTP Docker Image](https://github.com/bogem/dockerfiles/tree/master/ftp)